Universalization of any adversarial attack using very few test examples: Conclusion

 \section{Conclusion}

-We show how to use a small sample of input-dependent adversarial attack directions on test inputs to find a single universal adversarial perturbation that fools state of the art neural network models.
+In this work, we show how to use a small sample of input-dependent adversarial attack directions on test inputs to find a single universal adversarial perturbation that fools state-of-the-art neural network models.
 Our main observation is a spectral property common to different attack directions such as {\it Gradients}, {\it FGSM}, {\it DeepFool}.
 We give a theoretical justification for how this spectral property helps in universalizing the adversarial attack directions by using the top singular vector.
 We justify theoretically and empirically that such a perturbation can be computed using only a small sample of test inputs.